pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 {{% notice tip %}}
 The deployment steps highlighted in this document are **not intended for production**.
 For production settings, please read our [infrastructure recommendations](../ingress/).
 In particular, we recommend:

-  - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than Pachyderm's default bundled PostgreSQL.
+  - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than MLDM's default bundled PostgreSQL.
   - the setup of a **TCP Load Balancer** in front of your pachd service.
   - the setup of an **Ingress Controller** in front of Console.